The Fiber Optic Association - Tech Topics

 (0.5 dB X # connectors) + (0.2 dB X# splices) + (fiber attenuation X the total length of cable)

-For a better estimate, calculate a loss budget.
+For more information see calculate a loss budget.

 What about OTDR testing?